hunterloftis/cryo/README.md

 Easily serialize and deserialize JavaScript objects.

 Built for node.js and browsers.
-Cryo is inspired by Python's Pickle, and works similarly to JSON.stringify() and JSON.parse().
+Cryo is inspired by Python's pickle and works similarly to JSON.stringify() and JSON.parse().
 Cryo.stringify() and Cryo.parse() handle these additional circumstances:

 - [Undefined](#undefined)